|

 An exceptionally fine and beautiful turquoise.

-matrix in a very intricate spiderweb pattern.
-This Blue Thunder
+in a very intricate spiderweb pattern.
+This Blue Thunder turquoise

-turquoise with was found in very minimal quantity in the early
+with was found in very minimal quantity in the early 1980s

-1980s and is very seldom seen today.
-It is highly sought
+and is very seldom seen today.
+It is highly sought after by

-after by high end contemporary jewelers and collectors, and
+high end contemporary jewelers and collectors, and are rarely

 |